Agent

 StandardQuick bug fixes, test generation, code reviewMinutesSingle agent processes your prompt directly

-GrindComprehensive test coverage, large-scale refactors, multi-file fixesHoursPlans first, then delegates to parallel workers
+GrindComprehensive test coverage, large-scale refactors, multi-file fixesHoursPlans first, then delegates to parallel workers (LRA)

 Models